zbirow/Hunkfile-Viewer/README.md

 Hunkfile Viewer (.hnk)

 ### Texture Info:
--Texture information is contained in the Texture Header.
+-Texture information is contained in the Texture Header [0x41150].

 -The first two bytes correspond to the texture formation.